 By Gianni Risper

-Gianni Risper is 16 years old and a student at Lansing Community College.
+Gianni Risper is a 16 year old student at Lansing Community College in Lansing, MI.